bluzelle/curium/docs/public/buildvalidatorsentry.md

 instruction step applies to both sentries and validators.

 1. Refer to previous documents for initializing the server, dev environments, and building the Bluzelle Curium applications.

+    **CRITICAL**: Ensure you have built curium using the "**testnet**" target.

     Open incoming TCP ports 26656 (P2P), 26657 (RPC), and 1317 (RESTful).
+If you
-If you are only running a validator, open all ports.
+    are only running a validator, open all ports.

     If you are running both, follow these directives: